mkotra/spring/README.md

 - Java 23
 - MongoDB (8.0.0)
 - Consul running on default ports
+- Fabio - load balancer
 - Prometheus
-- Docker (optional - it is required for unit tests and can also set up MongoDB, Consul and Prometheus)
+- Docker (optional - it is required for unit tests and can also set up MongoDB, Consul, Fabio and Prometheus)

 Docker and `docker-compose.yml` file can be used to set up infrastructure.